MartinVrbovcan/hmcrovator/README.md

 ACCEPTED
 ```

-Crovaluator recognises test case formats used by the above noted competitions.
+Crovator recognises test case formats used by the above noted competitions.
 `Accepted` means that the program output was matched exactly, `Time limit exceeded` means the program did not terminate in the given time limit, and `Wrong answer` means the program terminated, but its output does not match the test case correct output.

 ## All arguments